 In practical terms, one or more shareholders attend by telephone, and those who want to vote but cannot attend will vote by proxy.

-The company is placed into liquidation at the shareholders meeting, and the creditors’
+The company is placed into liquidation at the shareholders meeting, and the creditors’meeting follows straight on

 Meeting of creditors

 Creditors’ meetings now take place in any of the following formats:

 The creditors’ meeting usually lasts approximately 40 minutes, but if there are complicated issues that arise in discussions with the creditors, this can increase to a couple of hours.